Community Service Hour

 early retirement

-Photo of fulldecent Photo of cookieloftt Photo of sunnyguoyuan +3
+Photo of fulldecent Photo of sinceimbored Photo of cookieloftt +3

 In this episode, the discussion revolves around new US regulations for cryptocurrency, highlighting its transition from a fringe element to a mainstream financial asset.
 They cover the legislative journey, the changing use cases of cryptocurrencies like Bitcoin and Ethereum, and the significant global differences in regulatory approaches.
 The conversation also scrutinizes the current landscape of crypto events, the influx of high-profile personalities, and the contrast between true builders in the space and those merely seeking profit.
 The episode wraps up with insights into the challenges and opportunities ahead for crypto in the regulatory and public spheres.